JOPATE/datapack-template/README.md

 # randola
- you can change the name of the
+everything that says change, you can change